QANX-Space/qanx-contracts/contracts/js/utils/Block/README.markdown

 block.chainId();
 ```

-Retrieves the chainId of the block
+Retrieves the chain id of the block

 #### Coinbase